Please Choose ONE Of The Following To Submit Your Vote For 2023's Top Museum/Art Gallery/Historic Site.

 Photo © AGO

-AGO: Located in Toronto, the Art Gallery of Ontario (AGO) is one of the largest art museums in North America, attracting approximately one million visitors annually.
-The AGO Collection of more than 105,000 works of art ranges from cutting-edge contemporary art to significant works by Indigenous and Canadian artists and European masterpieces.
+AGO: Located in Toronto, the Art Gallery of Ontario is one of the largest art museums in North America, attracting approximately one million visitors each year.
+The AGO Collection of more than 120,000 works of art ranges from cutting-edge contemporary art to significant works by Indigenous and Canadian artists and European masterpieces.
+The AGO's mission is to bring people together with art to see, experience and understand the world in new ways.
 Visit AGO.ca to learn more.

-The McMichael Canadian Art Collection is home to iconic Canadian art, nestled in the woodland setting that inspired the Group of Seven.
-Inside, see renowned works of art, including celebrated paintings by the Group of Seven and Tom Thomson, their contemporaries, and First Nations, Métis, Inuit and contemporary artists who have contributed to the development of Canadian art.
-Outside, explore art in nature, wander through the Sculpture Garden, and hike on 100 acres of stunning forested land.
-Located just 20 minutes north of Toronto.
+The McMichael Canadian Art Collection is the largest publicly funded art gallery in Canada that focuses exclusively on Canadian and Indigenous art, both historical and contemporary.
+Across 13 galleries, see special exhibitions and explore the permanent collection that includes celebrated paintings by Tom Thomson, the Group of Seven, their contemporaries, and First Nations, Métis, Inuit and contemporary artists who have contributed to the development of the art of Canada.
+Outside, wander through the Sculpture Garden and explore more than 100 acres of grounds and trails along the Humber River Valley.
+Located just 30 minutes north of Toronto.
 Start your trip at mcmichael.com today.

 National Gallery of Canada has one of the finest collections of Indigenous and Canadian art in the world.
 It makes its home in a grand, light-filled structure of glass and granite designed by world-renowned architect Moshe Safdie.
 Discover contemporary and historical artworks - including paintings, sculptures, photographs and multimedia installations – located in this landmark in the heart of Ottawa.https://www.gallery.ca/

-The Aga Khan Museum in Toronto, Canada is North America’s first museum dedicated to the arts of Muslim civilizations.
-The Museum aims to connect cultures through art, fostering a greater understanding of how Muslim civilizations have contributed to world heritage.
-As a vibrant educational institution, the Museum encourages the full spectrum of public engagement with its diverse Permanent Collection of more than 1,000 objects and its ever-changing roster of exhibitions and innovative programs — including music and dance performances, theatre, lectures, workshops, and film screening. agakhanmuseum.org
+The Aga Khan Museum: Celebrating a decade of connecting cultures, the Aga Khan Museum in Toronto, Canada, is North America's first institution dedicated to highlighting the artistic and scientific contributions of Muslim civilizations to global heritage.
+Through the arts, the Museum seeks to spark intercultural dialogue, fostering mutual understanding and inclusive, pluralistic communities.
+As a vibrant educational institution, the Museum encourages public engagement with its diverse Permanent Collection of more than 1,200 objects, alongside an ever-changing roster of exhibitions and innovative programs — including music and dance performances, theatre, lectures, workshops, and film screenings. agakhanmuseum.org

 Sainte-Marie Among the Hurons: Ontario’s first European Community, Sainte-Marie was the headquarters for the French Jesuit Mission to the Huron-Wendat people.
 Located near Midland in the beautiful Southern Georgian Bay area, this world-renowned reconstruction staffed by costumed interpreters tells the story of contact between the French and Wendat nations.
 Come experience early Canadian pioneer life, through guided or self-guided visits, school group tours, interactive education programs, special events, or corporate functions. https://saintemarieamongthehurons.on.ca